apache/skywalking/docs/en/setup/backend/dynamical-logging.md

 # Dynamical Logging

-OAP server leverage the log4j2 to manage the logging system.
-The log4j2 supports changing the configuration at the runtime, but you have to update the XML configuration file manually,  which could waste you much time and easy to make mistakes.
+The OAP server leverages `log4j2` to manage the logging system. `log4j2` supports changing the configuration at runtime, but you have to update the XML configuration file manually, which could be time-consuming and prone to manmade mistakes.

-The dynamical logging, which depends on the dynamic configuration, provides us an agile way to update all OAP log4j configurations through a single operation.
+Dynamical logging, which depends on dynamic configuration, provides us with an agile way to update all OAP `log4j` configurations through a single operation.

-The key of the configuration item is `core.default.log4j-xml`, and you can select any one of the configuration implements to store the content of log4j.xml.
-In the booting phase, once the core module gets started, the `core.default.log4j-xml` would come into the OAP log4j context.
+The key of the configuration item is `core.default.log4j-xml`, and you can select any of the configuration implements to store the content of `log4j.xml`.
+In the booting phase, once the core module gets started, `core.default.log4j-xml` would come into the OAP log4j context.

-Supposing changing the configuration after OAP started, you have to wait a while to get the changes applied.
+If the configuration is changed after the OAP has started, you have to wait for a while for the changes to be applied.
-The default value is `60` seconds which you could change through `configuration.<configuration implement>.peroid` in application.yaml.
+The default value is `60` seconds, which you could change through `configuration.<configuration implement>.peroid` in `application.yaml`.

-If you remove `core.default.log4j-xml` from the configuration center or disable the configuration module, the `log4j.xml` laid in `config` directory would get the effect.
+If you remove `core.default.log4j-xml` from the configuration center or disable the configuration module, `log4j.xml` in the `config` directory would be affected.

-> Caveat: OAP only supports XML configuration format.
+> Caveat: The OAP only supports the XML configuration format.

-There is an example to show how to config dynamical logging through a ConfigMap in a Kubernetes cluster.
-Other configuration clusters could follow the same convention to set up.
+This is an example on how to config dynamical logging through a ConfigMap in a Kubernetes cluster.
+You may set up other configuration clusters following the same procedures.

 ```yaml
 apiVersion: v1